jskonhovd/jskonhovd-pelican/partitionProblem.rst

 :tags: Java, Dynamic Programming, Sorting
 :author: Jeffrey Skonhovd

+I decided to break up my large post into two smaller posts.
 The next chapter covers Dynamic Programming, which is pretty cool stuff.
 The problem I just finshed is the Parition Problem.
 I solved this problem a while ago on TopCoder, its called FairWorkload on TopCoder, using Binary Search.
 You can read the problem statement on `Topcoder`_.

 .. _`Topcoder`: http://community.topcoder.com/stat?c=problem_statement&pm=1901&rd=4650